-Media planning is the process advertisers go through before buying and launching ads to gauge effectiveness and maximize ROI (return on investment).
+Media planning is the process advertisers go through before buying and launching ads to gauge effectiveness and maximize return on investment (ROI).
 It is a critical first step in any ad campaign.
 The tangible outcome of the media planning process is a media plan document that will guide your ad campaign.

 Media planning has several benefits, including:

-- You’ll start and stay more organized through your ad campaign.
+- Staying more organized through your ad campaign

-- You’ll have a firmer grasp on what peers are doing.
+- Having a firmer grasp on what peers are doing

-- You’ll have a benchmark against which to compare future ad campaigns.
+- Having a benchmark to compare future ad campaigns

-- Marketing objectives and KPIs (key performance indicators): Your main business objectives and the analytics you will use to evaluate success, including everything from conversion rates to social media metrics to cost per click or result.
+- Marketing objectives and key performance indicators (KPIs): Your main business objectives and key results and the analytics you will use to evaluate success, including everything from conversion rates to social media metrics to cost per click or result

 The media planning process follows this path: